MilkLatte-JPStudent/JRNG-JitterRandomNumberGenerator/README.md

 Monte Carlo value for Pi is 3.141911556 (error 0.01 percent).
 Serial correlation coefficient is 0.000177 (totally uncorrelated = 0.0).

+latest(8/8 18:21)
+Entropy = 8.000000 bits per byte.

+Optimum compression would reduce the size of this 6712885248 byte file by 0 percent.

+Chi square distribution for 6712885248 samples is 268.64, and randomly would exceed this value 26.67 percent of the times.

 PractRand結果:
 RNG_test using PractRand version 0.93
 RNG = RNG_stdin, seed = 0x1a6b9fa8